3rrero/Discord-Debloat/README.md

 # Discord-Debloat
-An easy and fast way to debloat discord,
+An easy and fast way to debloat discord